Orville Jack Wegley

 • Dora Mae (1930-1970)

-• Gretta L (1935-?)
+• Gretta Laura (1935-?)

-Here is a blurry copy of his WW1 draft registration card which tells us that he is of medium height, slender build with light brown hair and light grey eyes.
+Here is a blurry copy of his WW1 draft registration card, which tells us that he is of medium height, slender build, with light brown hair and light grey eyes.

 fred wegley - draft registration card